 The Sonic the Hedgehog series fell into a freefall as it fully transitioned to 3D games in the early 2000s, but Sonic Adventure 2 managed to deliver the same fast and action-packed Sonic gameplay fans had come to expect while also putting a greater focus on puzzles, exploration, and story than its predecessors.
 Vehicular sections and multiple playable characters helped to keep the gameplay diverse, without going so off course to the point of being unrecognizable, and it still has plenty of that classic Sonic attitude.

 A slower-paced action-adventure game with a focus on storytelling and character-building rather than all-out chaos, the Shenmue series has developed a cult following.
 The sequel’s approach to open-world design, bizarre mini-games, and simulation helped to make it a truly influential action-adventure game, despite the visuals looking fairly dated by today’s standards.
-Nearly 20 years later, the game is finally getting a sequel, as well, which aims to carry on its legacy while also feeling comparable to contemporary games.
+Nearly 20 years later, the game received a sequel, which carried on the legacy of the original in a contemporary setting — for better or worse

 A successor to Resident Evil 2 and starring the Redfield siblings, Resident Evil: Code Veronica continues the survival-horror gameplay of its predecessors, delving further into the mysteries surrounding Raccoon City and the zombie outbreak threatening to destroy the world.
 Despite not being a numbered entry in the series, Code Veronica is crucial for those looking to understand the ongoing narrative, and it contains an appearance from longtime antagonist Albert Wesker.